TBartl/EECS-494-Metroid-Tutorials/01-ProjectSetup.md

 Once you have one, drop it into the **root** of your project (next to your Asset folder, ProjectSettings folder, etc...).

 {% include start-expand.html title="Why do I need a .gitignore file?" %}
-<p>Unity maintains a huge amount of files so that your poject doesn't need to be rebuilt in full every time you load or run it.
-The only things you actually need for your Project are everything in your Assets and Project Settings folder, the rest doesn't need version control.</p>
+<p>Unity maintains a huge amount of files so that your project doesn't need to be rebuilt in full every time you load or run it.
+The only things you actually need for a Unity Project the Assets and Project Settings folder, the rest we don't need to sync.</p>
 <p>Plus it would be really hard to work with version control if you were committing a lot of extra files you hadn't changed.</p>
 {% include end-expand.html %}